Home > Applicants & Participants > New Americans

 Know your rights.

-If you do not want to give information about your status, you will not get benefits, but your family members may still be able to get them.
-Once you tell DCF that you do not want to give them this information, they will not ask you any more questions or try to find out about your immigration status from anyone else.
+If you don’t want to give information about your status, you won’t get benefits, but your family members may still be able to get them.
+Oce you tell ESD that you don’t want to give them this information, they will stop asking about your status.

 Am I Eligible? +

-• U.S. citizens and most categories of non-citizens admitted for lawful residence are eligible so long as they meet non-citizen criteria.
+People admitted for lawful residence as one of the following statuses are eligible so long as they meet this non-citizen criteria:

-You may be eligible for 3SquaresVT if you identify as at least one of the following:
+Other non-citizens may be eligible for 3SquaresVT if they meet one of the following:

 • Amerasian